Why I want people to

 22. "You seem to me to be a means to do something

 meaningful to stop the needless deaths that are

 occurring.
 I have so many people telling me similar

 stories that have taken place in their families that I

 that are occurring in Managed Care today.
 I only

 personally have this horrible experience with Kaiser

 Permanente and I certainly never want to have to

 don't you think that we should do the right thing and do

-what we can to stop it now before it gets
+what we can to stop it now before it gets worse?
+Is

-able to help in this matter."
+will be able to help in this matter."

-My Final Comment: you have identified the enemy any many of
+My Final Comment: you have identified the enemy any

-channel your energy into periods of
+Homicide.
+Can you channel your energy into periods of

 Focused Rage backed by intense preparation?
 I think you

 /Medical Doctor's name